 The costs of administrative tasks exponentially grow when healthcare organizations rely on manual processes to perform authorization and eligibility.
 According to recent studies, prior authorizations performed manually cost clinics around $7.50 per transaction.
 On the other hand, automated electronic prior authorizations only cost an average of $1.89.

 To make sure that patients get the treatment they need while receiving reimbursement for their services, healthcare organizations should turn to automated RCM solutions that use Hyperon.

-Hyperon is the business rules engine behind powerful RCM platforms that provide a smooth healthcare journey by automating repetitive and long processes.
+Hyperon is the business rules engine behind powerful RCM platforms that provide a smooth healthcare journey by automating repetitive and long processes while bringing down healthcare costs.
 By shortening the amount of time it takes for them to complete prior authorization and eligibility screening, healthcare providers can focus on other critical tasks, such as payment collections.